WTAM: Losing Pete Franklin, sale to Independent Group

-Enter Gary Dee and Drennan
+Enter Gary Dee and Bruce Drennan

-Despite Bruce Drennan's open lobbying for the open Sportsline slot, he was generally seen as a long shot to take over the program.
-Terry Pluto of the Akron Beacon Journal regarded Drennan as having "a voice that sounds as if he gargled with Drano" and in ranking probable Sportsline hosts, said of Drennan, "if nothing else, he's available."
+Despite Bruce Drennan's open lobbying for the Sportsline slot, he was generally seen as a long shot to take over the program.
+Terry Pluto of the Akron Beacon Journal regarded Drennan as having "a voice that sounds as if he gargled with Drano" and in ranking probable Sportsline hosts, said of Drennan, "if nothing else, he's available".
 WWWE general manager Harvey Simms promised a permanent host by the end of 1987, to which Pete Franklin commented, "When Jack Kennedy was shot, they had a guy lined up in a few minutes, but it has taken them seven months to replace (me)... what that tells me is the new owners don't have the money to pay anybody."
 WWWE also conducted a newspaper poll to help choose Franklin's successor; Dan Coughlin, who also was a Sportsline fill-in host, retrospectively called the polling process less honest than the "fan vote" for the 1988 MLB All-Star Game and the Rolling Stone "Radio Station of the Year" poll that WMMS infamously rigged.
 Drennan was chosen to host Sportsline on December 28, 1987, beating out WERE's Greg Brinda, setting off a war of words between the two—and between Franklin and Drennan—while Franklin committed to an interview on Brinda's competing show.

 Drennan's addition was one of many changes ushered in at WWWE that sought to reorient the audience towards the 25–54 demographic typically accustomed to rock music and the FM dial.
-While Simms merely suggested at first of "fine-tuning and polishing" the format, program director David George intended to make WWWE the top-rated station in Cleveland overall, "...and we were not going to do it with conventional news/talk."
+While Simms merely suggested at first of "fine-tuning and polishing" the format, program director David George intended to make WWWE the top-rated station in Cleveland overall, "...and we were not going to do it with conventional news/talk".
 The station hired shock jock Gary Dee (Gilbert) for the midday slot on January 7, 1988, replacing John Dayle, who would rejoin Merle Pollis and Joel Rose at WERE.
 Dee's hiring came after management and all six Independent Group stakeholders agreed by consensus.
-Dee's conservative-leaning populist persona was often compared to onetime WERE host Morton Downey Jr., while the Beacon Journal's Bob Dyer said, "he makes Jerry Falwell sound like a flaming liberal."
+Dee's conservative-leaning populist persona was often compared to onetime WERE host Morton Downey Jr., while the Beacon Journal's Bob Dyer said, "he makes Jerry Falwell sound like a flaming liberal".
 After the acquittal of a Lorain man on charges of molesting his daughter, Dee publicly attacked both the judge and county prosecutor, insinuating that their children should be raped while going into graphic detail on the case and giving out their phone numbers; the station later apologized.
 Dee's often-inflammatory remarks, coupled with several off-color statements by Drennan on Sportsline, soon prompted Dyer to ask, "is WWWE trying to corner the market on racism?"
 A fishing boat owned by Dee was intentionally burned while he was on vacation, prompting WWWE to offer a cash reward in exchange for information.